Doing Business in the County

 If you are a new business owner, you must apply and pay for your license within 30 days of starting operations.
 The Commissioner’s office will ask for proof that you have met all other laws and regulations for your business before issuing a license, including but not limited to:

-- A Federal Tax Identification number (EID)
+- A Federal Tax Identification number (FEIN)

 - Registration of corporations at the State Corporation Commission